RosettaCommons/documentation/Solving-a-Biological-Problem.md

 On the other hand, biochemical information can be implemented as constraints [[(see below)|Solving-a-Biological-Problem#Incorporating-Experimental-Data]] in the scoring function during docking to (hopefully) improve model accuracy.

 In general, there are three types of docking: global, local, and local refine.
-These are all run via the docking protocol, but differ in flags.
+These are all run via the [[docking protocol|docking-protocol]], but differ in flags.

 **Global docking** entails a random initial placement of both partners, a low-resolution centroid phase with (relatively) large rigid-body translations, and a high-resolution, full-atom phase with smaller perturbations and side-chain repacking/minimization.